cyrillsemenov/audio-midi-workbench/README.md

 ## Overview

-The Workbench library provides a cookie-cutter for audio and MIDI processing using PortAudio and PortMidi.
+The Workbench library provides a cookiecutter for audio and MIDI processing using PortAudio and PortMidi.
 It includes functionality for initializing, configuring, and handling audio and MIDI input/output, along with utilities for logging and configuration management.

 ## Prerequisites